 The Flat Rock Village Bakery, Wrinkled Egg Gift Shop , Honey and Salt Cafe (get there before 2 pm or weep!), and the Hubba Hubba Smokehouse are all here with various patios and a shared central courtyard.

-Parking can be a bit hard to come by here and I would also like to explore this area more on another day when there are fewer people packed into what felt like one big farmhouse.
+Parking can be a bit hard to come by here and I would like to explore this area more when there are fewer people packed into what felt like one big farmhouse.

 North Carolina is in Phase 2 of reopening and everyone I encountered was dutifully masked and sanitizing their hands upon entry, respectfully distancing, and staff was limiting admission indoors.
 The introvert in me just isn’t into big lines.

 I have learned how to keep to myself and dodge crowds while traveling, after unmentionable years of experience.
 Being a more than slight germophobe and a super-efficient planner with flexible activity times certainly helps.

 Nearby in Flat Rock is the Saint Paul Mountain Vineyard, Firefly Craft Gallery, the Southern Cup Fine Teas shop, the Bonclarken Lake & Conference Center, Monsouri Mansion & Pub, the Flat Rock Playhouse, and the Carl Sandburg Home National Historic Site.

 Carl Sandburg was an all-American, Pulitzer-prize winning writer, “poet of the people,” and musician.
 He moved his family to North Carolina from the Midwest and made a home here in Flat Rock between Saluda and Hendersonville back in the 1940s.

 The estate was previously known as Connemara, named after one of my favourite national parks of Ireland.
 Sandburg spent over two decades in this home and wrote around two thirds of his work while settled in here, until his death in 1968.